 3. Small jumps

 Be extra careful when performing this exercise.
-This exercise is not suitable for those with back problems.
+It’s not suitable for people with back problems.

 - Stand with your knees together.

 - Land with your feet apart and your legs bent.

 - From this position, jump back into the starting position with your knees together.

 Now for an excellent exercise that’s a classic: push-ups!
 For rock hard abs, the Tabata protocol suggests we do the following:

 - While face down and supporting your body with your arms, bend your knee up to your chest and hold this position for 10 seconds.